No Fines Policy

 Won’t people just keep books instead of returning them?

 Customers who haven’t returned or renewed books won’t be able to check out additional books.
-Once items are two weeks overdue, no further materials can be checked out and customers that do not return items will be billed when the materials are four weeks overdue.
-The Library provides notices three days before materials are due, and at two weeks past due date.
-Beginning January 1, 2019, notices will also be provided on the due date and one week past due.
-TLCPL also offers easy online and mobile technology options for renewing books to help customers keep their accounts current.
+Once items are two weeks overdue, no further materials can be checked out.
+Customers that do not return items will be billed when the materials are four weeks overdue.
+A courtesy notice is sent three days before items are due only if the account contains an email or text number.
+Beginning in 2019, TLCPL will send a notice by phone, email or text, the day after an item is due.
+A second notice by phone, email or text will be sent when an item is one week overdue.
+At two weeks overdue, another notice by phone, email or text will be sent, and borrowing privileges are blocked until the overdue item is returned or renewed.
+At four weeks overdue, a bill via the United States Postal System, email or text will be sent.
+At 80 days overdue, the account will be sent to collections.
+TLCPL offers easy online and mobile technology options for renewing materials in order to help customers keep their accounts in good standing.
 If materials are returned, there will not be an overdue fine.

 Ohio Libraries that are now fine-free